 To develop such a thing, biologist usually turn to Principal

-object describe dozens of
+object describe dozens of variables: scaled

-variable to consider and this becomes, very quickly, a serious multivariate
+consider and this becomes, very quickly, a serious multivariate

 problem.
 PCA is suited to multivariate analysis because it reduces